 So why did I join?
 Two reasons really, the first was that last year I upgraded the blog from being free to a paid platform.
 The main reason was to lose the advertising that generated the income that allowed the blog to be free.
 I wasn’t comfortable not knowing, or having any control over what was on my site.
 The cost isn’t major, but it’s money that’s reducing my book fund.
 The second reason was, that as I’m using the links anyway it was worth a punt to see whether it could generate some income to put towards the cost of running the website.

-These options are given for people opting to order online and other online outlets are always available.
+NB there is no obligation to order via these links and other online outlets are always available.